-- 1. A minimum of 120 semester hours. - At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - 3.
+- 1. A minimum of 120 semester hours. - 2.
+At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - 3.
 No more than 25% of the degree may be earned using portfolio-based credit.
-(See Cross Discipline Courses for additional information.) - At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
+(See Specialized Curricula-Experiential Learning Credit.) - At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
 (See the Academic Evaluation available on Trojan Web Express.) - 5.
 Twelve semester hours of work in each major field must be completed in residence with Troy University.
-(See Residency Credits for additional information.) - 6.
+(See Residency for additional information.) - 6.
 A minimum of 50% of all degree program hours must be completed on a senior college (four-year degree) level.